Andy Ibáñez Player Props: Tigers vs. Rangers

 Andy Ibáñez At The Plate

-- Ibanez is batting .167 with five doubles, a home run and two walks.
+- Ibanez is hitting .174 with five doubles, two home runs and two walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.